wurli/tidyverse-dev-bot/news-files-annotated/broom.md

 !begin-bullets-22!

+-   !begin-bullet!
--   We have changed how we report degrees of freedom for `lm` objects (#212, #273).
+    We have changed how we report degrees of freedom for `lm` objects (#212, #273).
 This is especially important for instructors in statistics courses.
 Previously the `df` column in `glance.lm()` reported the rank of the design matrix.
 Now it reports degrees of